santiagxf/synapse-cicd/README.md

 ## Implementation

 This CI/CD implementation relies on the use of [SqlPackage](https://docs.microsoft.com/en-us/sql/tools/sqlpackage/) and [Visual Studio Database Projects](https://docs.microsoft.com/en-us/visualstudio/data-tools/creating-and-managing-databases-and-data-tier-applications-in-visual-studio), which provides a convenient way to define the desired state of a database and apply/evolve the schema to different databases on different environments.

+There are two pipelines implementations in the repository:

+ - In the `.github` folder, you will find the implementation using GitHub Actions.
+ - in the `.azure-pipelines` folder, you will find the implementation using Azure DevOps Pipelines.

 ### About database projects